 1. No Sleep

-– According to experts, a number of other things are responsible for skin damage.
-For instance, lack of sleep can take a toll over your skin health.
+According to experts, a number of other things are responsible for skin damage.
+For example, insufficient sleep can take a toll on your skin wellness.
 Skin is known to repair itself around 8 times faster while you sleep.
-A sound sleep is the most important factor when it comes to skin repair.
-Experts believe that fibroblasts (main element in promoting collagen growth and tissue repair) are at their most active state during the first 2 hours of sleep.
+Sound sleep is the most significant element when it comes to skin restoration.
+Experts believe that fibroblasts (the main element in promoting collagen growth and tissue repair) are at their most active state during the first 2 hours of sleep.

-– Use of makeup on skin is not bad.
-What causes the damage is use of wrong products.
-Most skin experts and dermatologists suggest use of high quality mineral makeup on face.
-The products you apply on skin should be free from harmful parabens, preservatives, parabens, alcohol, and mineral oils.
+The use of makeup on the skin is not bad.
+What causes the damage is the use of the wrong products.
+Most skin experts and dermatologists suggest the use of high-quality mineral makeup on the face.
+The products you apply to the skin should be free from harmful parabens, preservatives, parabens, alcohol, and mineral oils.
 Makeup should not clog pores.

 3. Not Treating Well

-– Of course, just like your recovering body (green juice, fry-up, that comforting cashmere jumper), giving your skin special treatment the morning after can almost be more important than what you put it through the night before.
-And it starts the moment you wake up.
+Obviously, like your regaining body (green juice, fry-up, that reassuring cashmere jumper), providing your skin particular cure the morning following can practically be more significant than what you put it during the evening before.
+Plus it begins the minute you awaken.